Skip to Main Content

 In addition to the rules document, please see below related forms:

-No, professional planners who do not belong to OPPI are not governed by the Professional Code of Practice, and OPPI has no jurisdiction over them.
+No, professional planners who do not belong to OPPI are not governed by The Professional Code of Practice, and OPPI has no jurisdiction over them.

 Request a complaint form from info@ontarioplanners.ca